Wednesday, June 15, 2011

 WORD OF CAUTION

 Generally, power exercises should be avoided due to its explosive nature.
 Power exercise also cannot be spotted, so the risk is even greater.
-It would be wise to estimate one rep max through multiple repetitions.
-Besides, power is best developed through relatively light loads (30-45% of maximum), so it might not even be necessary to perform a one rep max (1).
-A big exception to this applies to power lifters who are literally Olympic lift athletes.
+If it has to be done, it's wise to estimate one rep max through multiple repetitions.
+For those competing in weightlifting, make sure you have above normal mobility so that you have multiple options to safely exit the lift.

-For fitness purposes, one rep max is best applied to larger muscle groups and exercises that may be performed with control.
+For general fitness purposes, one rep max is best for larger muscle groups and exercises that may be performed with control:

 • Bench press - Pectoralis major